-In Part 1 of How My Weight Journey Taught me the Secret, I told you about my first true weight struggle.
-I learned about appreciating my body and find balance because of this experience.
+In Part 1 of How My Weight Loss Journey Taught me the Secret, I told you about my first true weight struggle.
+I learned about appreciating my body and found balance because of this experience.

 What Happened Next